mickfuzz/phd4/chapters/2022-4-3-Results-Missions.md

 Currently try to keep to note form.
 Also reference notes in spread sheet

+## Personal Plane

+Compare formal teaching of CT and CS with this approach.

+Discuss the use of gdps as a gateway to other concepts as expored in CS in a more abstract, and more concrete direction [@erikssonUsingGameplayDesign2019a]..

+Draw on discussion in https://drive.google.com/drive/u/1/folders/1D-VhVj-NgN3qgk3YEx4HZEozf_1UOGtE Rising to the concrete

 ## Cultural Plane / Apprenticeship

+Design patterns used in other contexts as a form of apprenticeship

 ### Tools: Specifics on Code Playgrounds and Phaser and a Javascript framework